 Overheating: just like your vehicle’s engine, your car’s transmission depends on fluids to help keep it cool.
-If it overheats due to low fluid or dirty, or worn-out fluid, it can overheat.
+If your car has low fluid or dirty or worn-out fluid, it can overheat.

 Bad shift solenoids: solenoids are similar to sensors in that they tell the transmission what to do, but failed solenoids may be more expensive to replace.